thespcrewroy/CSCI4470-Algorithms/Notes/19-DisjointSets/02-threeoperationimplementation.md

 - Find_Set(A) = A
 - Find_Set(D) = A
-- same → ❌ no union
+- Same → ❌ no union

 #### Edge (E, F)